LoginRadius/engineering-portal/content/identity/adaptive-authentication/index.md

 Moreover, multi-factor authentication also seems ineffective in certain situations when the risk is relatively high, and it raises the need for a rigid security mechanism.

-In recent years, adaptive authentication has been integrated with CIAM (consumer identity and access management) platforms and is considered the best approach since the authenticated users can only access data and resources.
+In recent years, adaptive authentication has been integrated with [customer identity and access management](https://www.loginradius.com/blog/identity/customer-identity-and-access-management/) (CIAM) platforms and is considered the best approach since authenticated users can only access data and resources.

 Let’s dig deeper into this and understand the ultimate approach to best secure user identities and data and sensitive business information.